-Dan's one of only 172 Chartered PR practitioners in the whole of the UK.
+Dan's one of only 200 or so Chartered PR practitioners in the whole of the UK.
 He's worked in PR since B.F.
 (Before Facebook), advising clients in fields as eclectic as professional sports, tourism, pop music, heritage, health, alcoholic drinks, third sector, arts, education, professional services and government information.

 A total chatterbox and ultimate nosey parker, Caroline was born to work in PR.
 With more than a decade in the industry under her belt, she has devised, managed and delivered of creative communications programmes for some of the UK's best-known brands from Specsavers to Barratt Homes.

 As operations director and co-owner of the business, Caroline is responsible for all things people-related as well as providing a cool head, awesome organisational skills and a ridiculous commitment to processes to keep the business running like clockwork.